rehierl/node-tree-outliner/3-0-0-design-1.md

 In general, the minimal set of data used by an operation is referred to as the operation's context.
-And because an operation can not function properly, if any data is taken away from its context, the data within its context is considered to be significant to it.
+And because an operation can not function properly, if any data is taken away from its context (minimal set), the data within its context is considered to be significant to it.
 With that in mind, the context of a node can be defined as follows:

 **DEFINITION**
 The context of a node, with regards to the execution of an operation, consists